googlecloudrobotics/core/docs/quickstart.md

 1. After installing the Cloud SDK, install the `kubectl` command-line tool:

     ```shell
-    gcloud components install kubectl
+    gcloud components install kubectl gke-gcloud-auth-plugin
     ```

-    If you're using Debian or Ubuntu, you may need to use `apt-get install kubectl` instead.
+    If you're using Cloud Shell, Debian, or Ubuntu, you may need to use apt instead:

+    ```shell
+    apt-get install kubectl google-cloud-sdk-gke-gcloud-auth-plugin
+    ```

 1. Install tools required for installation: